Fluid Dynamics#

 d.
 Getting the equilibrium microscopic densities.#

-Given the macroscopic densities \(\rho\) and \(\vec{u}\), there is a equilibrium microscopic densities \(n_{eq}\) (size: \(9 \times n_x \times n_y\)) which you will compute using n_eq=Macro2Equilibrium(rho,u)
+Given the macroscopic densities \(\rho\) and \(\vec{u}\), there are equilibrium microscopic densities \(n_{eq}\) (size: \(9 \times n_x \times n_y\)) which you will compute using n_eq=macro_to_equilibrium(rho,u)

 The relevant formula for this is